-Beyond strategy, it’s culture that truly drives everything.
+Beyond strategy, it is culture that truly drives everything.
 What separates a thriving organization from one that merely survives or crumbles?
-It’s often not just the strategy, product, or financial standing.
-In my view, the most critical — yet often unseen — element of an organization is its culture.
+It is often not just the strategy, product, or financial standing that matters.
+In my view, the most critical—yet usually unseen—element of an organization is its culture.

 Defining the Invisible Framework: What Is Organizational Culture?

 While we’ve established culture’s critical role, truly understanding it requires a deeper dive into its essence.
-Essentially, organizational culture is far more than just a set of written rules or a catchy mission statement.
-It is a comprehensive framework of shared values, deeply held beliefs, and unspoken assumptions that an organization develops and internalizes over time.
+Organizational culture is not only a set of written rules or a catchy mission statement: It is a comprehensive framework of shared values, deeply held beliefs, and unspoken assumptions that an organization develops and internalizes over time.
 Think of it as the collective personality of your workplace – how things get done when no one is watching, what is truly celebrated, and what is silently discouraged.

 Culture manifests in both explicit and implicit ways.
-Explicitly, this is evident in the company’s official mission statements, ethical codes, formal policies, and documented procedures.
-Implicitly, and far more powerfully, it’s evident in the unwritten rules, the atmosphere of meetings, the subtle cues in communication, the informal power structures, and the daily behaviors of employees at all levels.
+This is explicitly evident in the company’s official mission statements, ethical codes, formal policies, and documented procedures.
+Implicitly, and far more powerfully, it’s obvious in the unwritten rules, the atmosphere of meetings, the subtle cues in communication, the informal power structures, and the daily behaviors of employees at all levels.

 Culture’s Profound Impact: The Core Drivers